Copyright © 2015-2026 Michael P. Loucks

 "A cookout," I replied.
 "We'll invite about twenty guys, including some of Jack's friends from High School.
 Is there a best man at a Japanese Wedding?"

-"No. The only participants besides the couple and priest are fathers, who make an offering to the gods.
+"No. The only participants besides the couple and the priest are fathers, who make an offering to the gods.
 You would ask your grandfather or your father's or mother's brother, in the absence of your father."

 "I'm not seeing my grandfather agreeing to make an offering of any kind to any god," I replied.
 "Would my mom's brother be OK?"